fbpx

 Simply put, neurodevelopment pertains to the growth and evolution of the brain’s neural networks, which are instrumental in learning and information processing.

 • Interhemispheric Integration: This refers to the communication between the two sides of the brain.
 It’s essential for coordinating activities that involve both hands or sides of the body, like typing or playing sports.
 For example, while typing, the fingers on both hands need to move in a coordinated way to press the correct keys.
 This coordination is facilitated by effective interhemispheric integration.
-Moreover, the concept extends beyond just physical actions.
+The concept extends beyond just physical actions.
 The integration and synergy between the two brain hemispheres enhance cognitive functions such as expressive language, problem-solving and creative thinking.

 Again, each child is unique, so this is intended to provide representative examples.
-For any given child, we may also find that we need to address other systems to support their development.
+For any given child, we may find that we need to address other systems to support their development.

 Neuroplasticity